 We expect all children to wear school uniform and the items suggested have been chosen for safety, comfort, smartness and easy care.
 Jewellery should not be worn in school with the exception of flat-faced watches and stud earrings, though these must be removed for Games and PE.

 Please ensure all items of uniform are named:

 There are a variety of teaching methods used in the classroom, depending on the subject taught and the age of the children.

 For the majority of lessons the children remain in their class groups.
 Some lessons start with a whole class introduction from the teacher but as a school with mixed age classes, we try to teach smaller groups wherever possible.
-The main part of the lesson consists of independent or groups activities.
+The main part of the lesson consists of independent or group activities.
 Children are generally grouped by ability within their class groups and these grouping can change depending on the subject or activity.
 Where appropriate, children may access the curriculum in another classroom.
 For other activities children work in mixed ability groups.

 Reception children follow the Foundation Stage 2 Curriculum, which involves them in ‘play’ activities as well as more formal work.
 As the year progresses the children then begin to follow the Programmes of Study from the National Curriculum.